Tileni97/Tileni97/README.md

 # Hi there, I'm Tileni Hango 👋

 Hello!
-I'm Tileni Hango, a third-year computer science student at the Namibia University of Science and Technology (NUST).
+I'm Tileni Hango, a Final-year computer science student at the Namibia University of Science and Technology (NUST).
 I'm an aspiring software developer interested in the backend, although I've also dabbled in full-stack projects.
 I have a knack for learning quickly and am always eager to explore new technologies.
 I enjoy building projects that help me expand my skill set with the help of YouTube.

 ## 🛠️ Languages & Tools